-9.6 Effective July 1, 1988, there shall be a waiting period of fifty-six(56) days after employment before a new employee shall be eligible for enrollment under the State's health insurance program.
+9.6 There shall be a waiting period of fifty-six (56) days after employment before a new employee shall be eligible for enrollment under the State's Health Insurance Program.

-9.7(a) The State health insurance plan's regulations shall continue to stipulate that the term employee means any person in the service of the State as employer whose regular work schedule is at least half-time per biweekly payroll period.
+9.7(a) The State Health Insurance Plan's regulations shall continue to stipulate that the term "employee" means any person in the service of the State as employer whose regular work schedule is at least half-time per biweekly payroll period.